osmanonurkoc/edit_menu_configurator/README.md

    - And more (configurable via the program).

 ---

-## License
-This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).
-You are free to use, modify, and distribute this program under the terms of the GPL.

 ### Disclaimer
 This program modifies the Windows Registry, which can affect system behavior.
 Use it at your own risk.
 Always back up your registry before making changes.